agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 2. Phosphate Buffered Saline (PBS) 1x, prepared on N/A by N/A, location: stored at room temperature in 1-L glass reagent bottle

+3. Filtered Phosphate Buffered Saline (PBS) 1x, 0.22 micron filter, prepared on N/A by N/A, location: stored at 4C temperature in 500 mL glass reagent bottle

 3. Beckman 45 Ti rotor, serial\# 11U 4663 (fixed angle rotor, made in 2011) or,

 3. Beckman SW 41 Ti rotor, serial\# 97U 10110 (swing-bucket rotor)